jrbromberg/bank-emails-to-spreadsheet/README.md

 Finally, when you are ready to automate the script, click the `Set timed triggers` button.

+_NOTE: If you setup a separate Google account to host your spreadsheet and you want to access the script for troubleshooting or development, you'll need to go directly to https://script.google.com/.
+From there, change your Google account to the one hosting the sheet.
+Google does not allow script access via the Sheets file menu when the sheet account and default Chrome account don't match._

 Enjoy and let me know if I missed anything.